oToUC/helpdesk-node-angular/README.md

 ## helpdesk
 This application is a IT issue ticket system for a small company and group.
 It is build with MEAN ( MongoDB, Express, Angular, Node) technology and running on [Heroku](https://www.heroku.com/) cloud platform.
-I developed it to learn Angular.js.
+I developed it to learn Angular.js and could understadn Controller, Router, Service, Filter and custom directive.

 ### Live URL
 **https://hirokoymj-helpdesk.herokuapp.com/**